What is disseminated intravascular coagulation?

-DIC presents in a very ill patient as bleeding into the skin (purpura) and other tissues.
+Disseminated intravascular coagulation (DIC) presents in a very ill patient as bleeding into the skin (purpura) and other tissues.
 It arises as a complication of different serious and life-threatening diseases.
 It covers the continuum of events that occur in the coagulation pathway.
-Initially there is uncontrolled activation of clotting factors in the blood vessels, causing clotting of blood throughout the whole body.
-This depletes the body of its platelets and coagulation factors and results in a paradoxical increased risk of bleeding (haemorrhaging).
+Initially, there is uncontrolled activation of clotting factors in the blood vessels, causing clotting of blood throughout the whole body.
+This depletes the body of its platelets and coagulation factors and results in a paradoxically increased risk of bleeding (haemorrhaging).

-Hence, patients with DIC have a loss of balance between the clot-forming activity of thrombin (enzyme that causes blood to clot) and the clot-lysing activity of plasmin (enzyme that dissolves blood clots).
+Hence, patients with DIC have a loss of balance between the clot-forming activity of thrombin (an enzyme that causes blood to clot) and the clot-lysing activity of plasmin (an enzyme that dissolves blood clots).
 DIC is not a specific diagnosis and its presence always indicates another underlying disease.

 There are two clinical forms of DIC, acute DIC and chronic DIC.

 - Acute DIC is a haemorrhagic disorder characterised by multiple bruises (ecchymoses), bleeding from mucosal sites (such as lips and genitals) and depletion of platelets and clotting factors in the blood.
 Purpura fulminans is a severe and rapidly fatal form of acute DIC.
 It is sometimes associated with symmetrical peripheral gangrene (tissue death affecting hands and feet).